 Microfiber Travel Towel: Most hotels in the Galapagos don’t permit you to take towels on day excursions and some hostels don’t provide towels at all.
 Pack a lightweight quick-drying towel like this to throw in your bag during day excursions in the Galapagos.

-Get These Athletic Sandals: In the Galapagos you’ll constantly be changing from beaches to walking over rough terrain like rugged lava rocks.
-Rather than continue to change back and forth between trainers and flip-flops, these Columbia Athletic Sandals made for the perfect hybrid between the two.
+These Athletic Sandals Are Perfect for the Galapagos: In the Galapagos, you’ll constantly be changing from beaches to walking over rough terrain like rugged lava rocks.
+Rather than continue to change back and forth between shoes and flip-flops, these Columbia Athletic Sandals make for the perfect hybrid between the two.
 They’ve got the traction, durability and grip of sneakers, yet the comfort of a sandal.
 I was so glad I had these and highly recommend.
-(Only downside is they become a little squeaky if wet).
+They’ve become my favorite pair of flip flops I’ve ever owned.

 More Packing Tips: See our Ultimate Packing Checklist, which shows everything that we traveled to the Galapagos with.

-We strongly recommend coming to the Galapagos with travel insurance.
-Given all the outdoor and water-based activities, there’s certainly plenty of room for risk of injury here.
-But having travel insurance will also protect you by covering other unexpected heavy expenses such as lost baggage, emergency evacuation, trip cancelation, sickness, missed connections, theft, etc. Medical expenses from a sea lion attack can add up quickly if not covered!
+Still, don’t travel to the Galapagos without it.
+Given all the outdoor and water-based activities, there’s certainly plenty of room for risk of injury way out in these remote islands.
+But having travel insurance will also protect you by covering other unexpected heavy expenses such as tripping on a rock, dealing with lost baggage, emergency evacuation from way out there, trip cancelation, an unexpected illness, missed connections, theft, and so much more.

 How To Find a Cheap Flight to the Galapagos